 (28) Where a student has covered more content of the postgraduate award than the maximum allowable advanced standing of 50 per cent, the relevant Academic Course Advisor or Director, Academic Program may grant an exemption for core units where the student can demonstrate that they would otherwise be eligible for advanced standing, and allow students to study a substitute unit or units.

-(29) Where a current UWS student has been given permission to transfer from one award course to another at the same level, they will upon application be granted advanced standing for all successfully completed equivalent units in the first course.
+(29) Where a current University student has been given permission to transfer from one award course to another at the same level, they will upon application be granted advanced standing for all successfully completed equivalent units in the first course.
 [Course Transfer Policy]

 (30) Applications for advanced standing towards the Bachelor of Medicine/Bachelor of Surgery (MBBS) course will only be considered in very exceptional circumstances, by the Dean of Medicine.
 Those exceptional circumstances are where a student in another Australian Medical Council (AMC) accredited medical course is accepted by the Dean of Medicine for transfer into the MBBS course.

 (31) Advanced standing for units in certain professionally accredited courses (eg Law, Nursing) can only be given for units that are considered to be equivalent in a course at another accredited institution.